wikimedia/operations-software-spicerack/doc/source/api/index.rst

    spicerack.remote
    spicerack.typing

 ..
-The spicerack._cookbook and spicerack._log module are explicitely excluded from the public documentation as they should not be used directly by the cookbooks.
+The private modules spicerack._* are explicitely excluded from the public documentation as they should not be used directly by the cookbooks.